inbravo/travel/june-2019/carry-list.md

 * Chain lubricant and chain locks
 * M.Seal and duct tape
 * Plastic sheets to cover the baggage and also to cover you in case of intermittent rains
-* Puncture kit or tyre inflater
+* Puncture kit and tyre inflater
 * Torch, match box or lighter
 * Fuel pipe to transfer fuel from other bikes
 * Bungee cords to hold the bags